friari/cooking_for_two/README.md

 ![a relative link](docs/slack_5.jpg)

 As Ari worked on the Description and Planning section of our README.md file, Alex put together a .rb doc that defined a Cookbook class.

+Ari then coded a doc that referenced the Cookbook class and created objects for each potential outcome as Alex worked on the control flow of the program.